 Angle yourself so that they don’t show up in your reflection or so they are out of the way and not distracting.

 If you are photographing a scene through a window, reflected lighting and white objects from the interior will often annoyingly get in your way to ruin the image.

-Angle yourself so these highlights will not be shown in the scene.
-If you can, also shut off all the lights in the room, which will help with the reflections.
-This should help you to capture a clear view, like this one here.
+Angle yourself, so these highlights will not be shown in the scene.
+If you can, shut off all the lights in the room, which will help with the reflections.
+This should help you capture a clear view in your reflection photography, like this one here.

-Finally, be careful about reflecting words.
-Our eyes are naturally drawn to words in an image, and they will be flipped around when reflected.
+Finally, be careful about reflecting text in reflection photography.
+Our eyes are naturally drawn to words in an image, which will be flipped around when reflected.
 This can distract your viewer.